dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 * Click **OK**.

-## Install Entity Framework Core in the model project
+## Install Entity Framework Core runtime in the data model project

 To use EF Core, install the package for the database provider(s) you want to target.
 This tutorial uses SQLite.
 For a list of available providers see [Database Providers](../../providers/index.md).